groothipp/vibe/README.md

 ### CLI

-On first launch, the app installs a `vibe` CLI command so you can open it from any terminal:
+On first launch (or via the install scripts above), a `vibe` command is installed so you can open the editor from any terminal:

 ```
-vibe            # opens in current directory
+vibe              # open in current directory
-vibe ~/projects # opens in ~/projects
+vibe ~/myproject  # open in a specific directory
 ```

-On macOS and Linux the CLI is installed to `/usr/local/bin/vibe`.
-On Windows a `vibe.cmd` is placed next to the app binary and added to PATH.
+All project files are stored in a `.vibe/` directory inside the target folder.

-All project files are stored under `.vibe/` in the target directory.
+---

-## Building
+## Building from Source

 Requires Rust and Bun.